 Here are a few ideas to create a fun, entertaining and kid-friendly St. Patrick’s Day party.

-Dress Up In Green
+Dress Up in Green

 Now’s the opportunity for your kids to wear green clothes and dress up like leprechauns.
 Graphic T-shirts are also a staple of St. Patrick’s Day, from the classic “Kiss Me, I’m Irish” to toddler apparel that reads” “Part Irish, All Trouble.”
 It’s a great holiday for face painting, as well, with shamrocks and rainbows popular choices to paint on the kids’ cheeks.